Classical invariants of spiral knots: Classification results and examples

 \section{Classification results and examples}

 In this section, we investigate classification questions by applying the results from \autoref{sec:alexander} with the aim of identifying which knots can be realized as spiral knots.
-A priori, it is not clear whether all periodic knots can be realized as spiral knots; however, \autoref{cor:monic} implies that knots whose Alexander polynomials are not monic cannot be spiral knots.
-(Furthermore, as discussed in \autoref{subsec:properties}, there exist periodic knots with non-monic Alexander polynomials.)
+A priori, it is not clear whether all periodic fibered knots are spiral; however, as discussed in \autoref{subsec:properties}, \autoref{cor:deg} and \autoref{cor:coeff} obstruct this.
+(In particular, these results imply that the knot $8_{21}$, which is periodic and fibered, is not spiral.)
 We will see evidence in \autoref{subsec:examples} that spiral knots appear to make up a rather small subfamily of the class of periodic knots.

 In \autoref{subsec:invariants}, we determine a formula for the genus of any spiral knot and state a condition on the determinant of a spiral knot with $p$ even.
 Then in \autoref{subsec:torus}, we discuss properties of torus knots which do not extend to the broader class of spiral knots.
 Finally in \autoref{subsec:examples}, we tabulate low crossing spiral knots and discuss some implications of our tabulations.